What is synthetic data? Examples, use cases and benefits Exploring GPT-3 architecture

 • Compared to discriminative models, generative models might be less accurate even though they use less data to train, since they're more biased due to the higher assumptions they make.
 The low accuracy levels also stem from the fact that generative models need to learn about the distribution of data, whereas discriminative models only need to learn about the relationship between inputs and outputs.

-Generative models provide several advantages, but they also have certain drawbacks.
-The following are a few challenges of generative modeling:
+Generative models provide several advantages, but they also have the following drawbacks:

 • Computational requirements.
-Generative AI systems often need a large amount of data and computational power.
-Some organizations might find this to be prohibitively expensive and time-consuming.
+Generative AI systems often require a large amount of data and computational power, which some organizations might find prohibitively expensive and time-consuming.

 • Quality of generated outputs.
 Generated outputs from generative models might not always be accurate or free of errors.
-This could be caused by a number of things, including a shortage of data, inadequate training or an overly complicated model.
+This could be caused by several things, including a shortage of data, inadequate training or an overly complicated model.

 • Lack of interpretability.
 It might be challenging to comprehend how predictions are being made by generative AI models, as these models can be opaque and complicated.
 Ensuring the model is making impartial and fair decisions can be challenging at times.

 • Overfitting.
 Overfitting can occur in generative models, resulting in poor generalization performance and incorrectly generated samples.
-Overfitting happens when a model is unable to generalize and instead fits too closely to the training data set.
-This can happen due to a variety of reasons, including the training data set being too small and lacking enough data samples to adequately represent all potential input data values.
+It happens when a model is unable to generalize and instead fits too closely to the training data set.
+This can happen for a variety of reasons, including the training data set being too small and lacking enough data samples to adequately represent all potential input data values.

 • Security.
 Generative AI systems can be used to disseminate false information or propaganda by generating realistic and convincing fake videos, images and text.